Chapter 9: Back in action

 "He's right, Yoruichi-san.
 We have to go now."
 She looked around nervously, obviously expecting something to happen.
 "There's no point in taking the long way back to the portal.
 I'll open a Garganta from here and-" They didn't find out what else Nelliel was going to do, because at that very moment, something rather large fell from the sky and landed right in front of her feet, instinctively making her leap backwards.

 "'Tall, beautiful young woman, green hair, cracked mask with horns'...
 You must be Nelliel Tu Odelschwanck.
 You wouldn't happen to know that guy, would you?"
-Takahashi came out from behind a large rock, looking like a total savage.
+Takahashi serenely sauntered over to them, looking like a total savage.
 The top of his Shinigami uniform was simply gone, his Hakama were in tatters, he was barefoot and his hair was so greasy and messy it looked like he had a bird's nest on his head.
 The fact that he had partially-dried blood splattered all over him didn't do his image any good either.

 Grimmjow looked at what Takahashi had thrown toward them.
-Upon closer inspection, it turned out be a person rather than an object.
-The poor bastard wasn't looking too good, though.
+Upon closer inspection, it wasn't so much of a 'what' as a 'who'.
+The poor bastard wasn't looking too healthy.

 "You bastard!"
 It was the first thing Yoruichi had said since Takahashi appeared.
 "Haven't you done enough damage already?!
 And for what, petty revenge?
 I never imagined you'd sink so low, Katsumi," she sneered at him.
 Now Grimmjow was far from an expert on this sort of thing, but it sure looked to him like there was a history there.